Mexican president says Tesla to build plant in Mexico

-López Obrador said the promise came in phone calls he had Friday and Monday with Tesla head Elon Musk.
+President Andrés Manuel López Obrador said the promise came in phone calls he had Friday and Monday with Tesla head Elon Musk.
+It would be Tesla’s third plant outside the U.S., after one in Shanghai and one near Berlin.

-López Obrador had previously ruled out placing such a plant in the arid northern state of Nuevo Leon, where Monterrey is the capital, because he didn't want any water-hungry factories in a region that has suffered severe water shortages.
-But he said Musk’s company had offered several commitment to address those concerns, including using recycled water.
+López Obrador had previously ruled out such a plant in the arid northern state of Nuevo Leon where Monterrey is the capital, because he didn’t want water-hungry factories in a region that suffers water shortages.
+But he said Musk’s company had offered commitments to address those concerns, including using recycled water.

 “There is one commitment that all the water used in the manufacture of electric automobiles will be recycled water,” López Obrador said.

+The president said it would be a large investment without giving a dollar amount, and did not specify what the plant would produce.
+He said it was unclear if it would produce batteries, an industry Mexico desperately wants despite not having any current domestic supply of lithium.

-López Obrador did not specify the size of the investment or what the plant would produce, noting that the company planned to release more details on Wednesday.
+López Obrador said the company planned to release more details on Wednesday.

-But he said “this is going to mean a considerable investment and many, many jobs.”
+“This is going to mean a considerable investment and many, many jobs,” López Obrador said.
+“My understanding is that it will be very big.”

-“My understanding is that it will be very big,” López Obrador said, but it was unclear if the plant would produce batteries, noting that “the batteries are still pending.”

-Tesla already has two plants outside the United States, one in Shanghai and another near Berlin.

 Monterrey is highly industrialized and close to the U.S. border, and had long been considered the frontrunner for any Tesla investment.

-But the city suffered such severe water shortages in 2022 that many homes went weeks with intermittent or no water supply in 2022.
-The government is building a 60-mile (100 kilometer) pipeline to bring more water in from a dam to increase the supply.
+But the city suffered water shortages in 2022 that were so severe that many homes went weeks with intermittent or no water supply.
+The government is building a 60-mile (100 kilometer) pipeline to bring more water in from a dam.

 López Obrador had previously said his government “simply won’t grant permits” for any new plants there.
 But apparently Musk’s proposal overrode the president’s stance.

+Gabriela Siller, chief economist at Nuevo Leon-based Banco Base, said the Tesla investment — which she estimated could be worth $10 billion — represented such a large amount that it trumped any of the president’s objections.

+López Obrador “could not turn this down.
+It would have had a very big political cost for him,” said Siller.

-The announcement was a disappointment for more water-rich southern states which had begun jockeying for the Tesla plant after López Obrador's comments last week.
+The announcement was a disappointment for more water-rich southern states that had begun jockeying for the Tesla plant after López Obrador’s comments last week.

 The governor of Nuevo Leon state, where billboards went up last year saying “Welcome Tesla,” crowed about Tuesday’s announcement.